daMichaelB/django-demo/README.md

 Template tags control the rendering of the template and look like `{% tag %}`

 You can see all built-in template tags and filters at https://docs.djangoproject.com/en/3.0/ref/templates/builtins/.

+### Templates

+`{% load static %}` tells Django to load the static template tags that are provided by the `django.contrib.staticfiles`

+---

+After loading them, you are able to use the `{% static %}` template tag throughout this template.
+With this template tag, you can include the static files, such as the blog.css

+---

+`{% block %}` tags.
+These tell Django that you want to define a block in that area.
+Templates that inherit from this template can fill in the blocks with content.
+You have defined a block called `title` and a block called `content`

+---

+With the `{% extends %}` template tag, you tell Django to inherit from the `blog/base.html`